Josh Schwartz

 Joshua Ian Schwartz (born August 6, 1976) is an American screenwriter and television producer.
-Schwartz is best known for creating and executive producing the Fox teen drama series The O.C. which ran for 4 seasons.
+He is best known for creating and executive producing the Fox teen drama series The O.C. which ran for 4 seasons.
 Schwartz is also known for developing The CW's series Gossip Girl based on the book of the same name and for co-creating NBC's action-comedy-spy series, Chuck.

 At 26, he became one of the youngest people in network history to create a series and run its day-to-day production when he ran The O.C.

 Early life

 Schwartz was born to a Jewish family in 1976 in Providence, Rhode Island, the son of Steve and Honey Schwartz.
 His parents were both toy inventors at Hasbro, working on the development of toys such as Transformers and My Little Pony, until they went on to start their own company.
 Schwartz grew up on the east side of Providence, Rhode Island with a younger brother, Danny, and a younger sister, Katie.
 Schwartz always had ambitions of being a writer since early childhood.

 When Schwartz was seven years old, he won an essay-writing contest at Summer camp for a review of the recently released movie Gremlins; the opening line was "Spielberg has done it again" and stood out amongst the other submissions.
-By age twelve, he had a subscription to the entertainment industry newspaper Variety.
+By the age of twelve, he had a subscription to the entertainment industry newspaper Variety.

 He attended Providence's private Wheeler School, a coeducational independent day school, for 11 years, graduating with the class of 1994.